DinnS/PingPong/readme.md

 # Summary
 This is a simple ping pong game project developed in C++ using the SFML graphical library.
-The game allows the player to control paddle , hit ball with it and break bricks.
+The game allows the player to control paddle and hit ball.

 # Features
 - Classic ping pong gameplay.